Tomorrow is your 10th birthday.

 Tomorrow brought me the most precious little boy who would turn my world upside down.
-I would experience the unconditional love, the unbreakable bond between a mother and her first born son.
+I would experience the unconditional love, the unbreakable bond between a mother and her firstborn son.
 Nothing can prepare you for that.

 Seeing you amongst your friends last night I see that you are the “popular kid”.
 Please, please, please don’t let this affect your studies.
-Use this as a chance to show others that just because you’re one of the cool kids doesn’t mean you can’t also study hard and excel at something other than football and being socialable.
+Use this as a chance to show others that just because you’re one of the cool kids doesn’t mean you can’t also study hard and excel at something other than football and being sociable.

 Always know that I will be here for you, no matter what.
-No matter what it is you have done, good or bad I hope we always have the open communication we have now.
+No matter what it is you have done, good or bad, I hope we always have the open communication we have now.

 I know that the past year has been tough on you.
-I’m sorry that you think I have torn our family apart and I’m even more sorry that one day you will learn the truth and know that this will change your opinion and view of your father who you idolize so much.
-Just know that I will be here for you, you won’t need to apologize or even mention anything you’ve said to me over the past 12 months and in the future for I know those things have been said because you don’t understand the situation.
+I’m sorry that you think I have torn our family apart and I’m even more sorry that one day you will learn the truth and know that this will change your opinion and view of your father who you idolise so much.
+Just know that I will be here for you, you won’t need to apologise or even mention anything you’ve said to me over the past 12 months and in the future for I know those things have been said because you don’t understand the situation.

 I love you, little man!